 Discussion

 We show that the temporal assembly of plant-pollinator networks following restoration is a highly dynamic process where interactions often undergo significant reorganizations, the so called changing points.
 If these network reorganizations were a product of environmental forces alone, we would expect to observe the same changing points at the same periods, consistently across all sites.
 However, network changing points in non-assembling communities are less frequent, and there are few consistent trends in when change points occurred across all sites.
 Several sites had network changing points between years 2009 and 2011 (Fig. [fig:changePoints]).
 In California, 2011 marked the beginning of a multi-year drought.
-The assembling hedgerows were not sampled in 2010, so disentangling whether the changing points are due to skipping a year of assembly or the drought is not possible.
+The assembling hedgerows were not sampled in 2010, so disentangling whether the changing points are due to skipping a year of monitoring the assembly process, or the drought, is not possible.
 Interestingly, most assembling hedgerows did not undergo a significant interaction reorganization immediately after a hedgerow was planted (i.e., the transition from weedy field margin to hedgerow).
-This result is consistent with the finding that in our study system, hedgerow restoration takes several years to have an impact on the plant-pollinator communities (Kremen and M’Gonigle, in prep).
+This result is consistent with the finding that in our study system, hedgerow restoration takes several years to have an impact on the plant-pollinator communities, and with the observation that hedgerows do not begin to produce many flowers until 3 – 5 years following planting (Kremen and M’Gonigle, in prep).

-In addition to finding multiple network organization changing points during assembly, the way in which these reorganizations occur was different from what is expected by preferential attachment.
-Based on a preferential attachment process, we expect that the most persistent and high degree species would remain stable in the network core during assembly (Barabási and Albert 1999).
+In addition to finding multiple network organization changing points during assembly, the way in which these reorganizations occur was different from wha twould be expected from preferential attachment.
+With a preferential attachment process, we expect that the most persistent and high degree species would remain stable in the network core during assembly (Barabási and Albert 1999).
 Surprisingly, however, we encountered the opposite pattern.
-For example, the four most ubiquitous species in our study landscape — Halictus ligatus, Halictus tripartitus, Lasioglossum (Dialictus) incompletum, and Toxomerus marginatus — were the only species that changed which module they were a member across years in all the assembling hedgerows.
+For example, the four most ubiquitous species in our study landscape — Halictus ligatus, Halictus tripartitus, Lasioglossum (Dialictus) incompletum, and Toxomerus marginatus — were the only species that changed which module they were a member in across years in all the assembling hedgerows.
 Because species degree and persistence were strongly correlated, it is difficult to disentangle the causal mechanism for why species with those characteristics are so variable in their network position.
-Generalized species may be able to better exploit the limited floral resources in the intensively managed agriculture landscape, and thus also be the most persistent (in ant-plant mutualisms, Díaz-Castelazo et al. 2010).
+Generalized species may be better able to exploit the limited floral resources in the intensively managed agriculture landscape, and thus also be the most persistent (in ant-plant mutualisms, Díaz-Castelazo et al. 2010).
 More persistent species usually have longer phenologies, so they can visit many different flowers, resulting in a higher degree (Vázquez et al. 2009).
-Either way, our result suggests that adaptable species can change their network position to utilize the most advantageous floral resources available, which may depend on the other pollinator species that are present, and the state of the plant community (MacLeod et al. 2016; Gómez and Zamora 2006; N. M. Waser et al. 1996).
+Either way, our result suggests that adaptable species can change their network position to utilize the most advantageous floral resources available, which may depend both on the other pollinator species that are present and the state of the plant community (MacLeod et al. 2016; Gómez and Zamora 2006; N. M. Waser et al. 1996).
 Thus given the opportunity and ability to use different resources, species will often change their network positions (MacLeod et al. 2016).